quantumghent/TensorTutorials/lectures/5-Tutorials/SymmetricTensors.md

 ```{math}
 U = \sum_i N_i
 ```
-This invariance corresponds to a $\mathrm{U}(1)$ particle number symmetry, which can again be manifestly imposed when constructing the Hamiltonian terms as tensor maps.
-Recall that the irreps of $\mathrm{U}(1)$ are labeled by integers, and that the fusion of two irreps is given by addition.
+This invariance corresponds to a $\mathrm{U}(1)$ particle number symmetry, which can again be manifestly imposed when constructing the Hamiltonian terms as `TensorMap`s.
+From the representation theory of $\mathrm{U}(1)$ we know that it's irreps are all one-dimensional and can be labeled by integers, where the fusion of two irreps is given by addition.

 ### Directly Constructing the Hamiltonian Terms